Pathak94/electronut.github.io/_posts/2015-08-02-why-how-document-project.md

 ### Fear of Criticism

 When you make your work public, you are naturally opening yourself up for criticism.
-Unfortunately, the anonymtiy of the web makes people harsher than in real life when it comes to interacting with others.
+Unfortunately, the anonymity of the web makes people harsher than in real life when it comes to interacting with others.
 But getting criticised by a knowledgeable person has its benefits - you just need to let your ego down, and listen to what is